-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 "Grand scope" is Miles' distinct way of saying he's in this for the long haul.

 Only six months ago, it seemed reasonable to speculate whether Miles would ever coach again.
-He spent years searching for a program that would welcome him after being fired from LSU following a 2-2 start in 2016.
+He spent years searching for a program that would welcome him after he was fired from LSU following a 2-2 start in 2016.
 Despite his beloved status in Baton Rouge, Miles went through two coaching cycles without landing a job.

 He appeared in commercials.
 He starred in multiple movies, including taking on the role as a NASA chief in the film The Challenger Disaster, which explored the explosion of the Challenger space shuttle.